Lisbon and the Algarve

 Five thousand years ago, Egyptian civilization brought an unprecedented refinement to humankind.
 This feline-topped coffin held the mummified remains of a cat.

-Mesopotamian reliefs remind us that it was in the Fertile Crescent (present-day Iraq) that writing was invented.
+Mesopotamian reliefs remind us that it was in the Fertile Crescent — present-day Iraq — that writing was invented.

 Centuries later, but still long before Christ, the Greeks took civilization to new heights.
 This vase, decorated with scenes of half-human satyrs chasing human women, reminds us of the rational Greeks' struggle to overcome their barbarian, animal-like urges.

-Later, Renaissance and Baroque painters celebrated God's creation in the faces of ordinary people, whether Ghirlandaio's fresh-faced young maiden, Frans Hals' wrinkled old woman or Rembrandt's portrait of an old man, whose crease-lined hands tell the story of his life.
+Later, Renaissance and Baroque painters celebrated God's creation in the faces of ordinary people, whether Ghirlandaio's fresh-faced young maiden, Frans Hals' wrinkled old woman, or Rembrandt's portrait of an old man, whose crease-lined hands tell the story of his life.

-Follow the progression of Europe's increasingly refined styles from stormy Romanticism (like this tumultuous shipwreck by Turner) to Pre-Raphaelite dreamscapes (like this Mirror of Venus), to the glinting, shimmering Impressionism of Monet, Renoir and the Englishman John Singer Sargent.
+Follow the progression of Europe's increasingly refined styles, from stormy Romanticism (like this tumultuous shipwreck by Turner) to pre-Raphaelite dreamscapes (like this Mirror of Venus), to the glinting, shimmering Impressionism of Monet…Renoir…and the Englishman John Singer Sargent.

 And finish your walk through Gulbenkian's garden of manmade beauty with the nubile Art Nouveau glasswork and jewelry of the French designer René Lalique.

-A trolley takes us along the waterfront from downtown Lisbon to the Belém District, a stately pincushion of important sights from the days when Portugal was Europe's richest power.
+A trolley takes us along the waterfront from downtown Lisbon to the Belém District — a stately pincushion of important sights from the days when Portugal was Europe's richest power.

 Belém survived the big earthquake.
-Because of that, Portugal's suddenly safety-conscious and rattled royalty chose to live out here — in wooden rather than stone buildings.
+Because of that, Portugal's suddenly safety-conscious and rattled royalty chose to live out here — under wooden rather than stone buildings.
 To this day, Portugal's royal palace stands behind these walls.

 The oldest is the crude and simple coach used by King Philip II to shuttle between Madrid and Lisbon in around 1600.
 This coach had no driver's seat; its drivers would actually ride the horses.
-With bad roads and crude leather-strap suspension, the ride was slow and rough.
-You'll have to trust me on this, but if you lift up the cushion, you'll find a potty hole — also handy for road sickness.
+With bad roads and crude leatherstrap suspension, the ride was slow and rough.
+You'll have to trust me on this, but, if you lift up the cushion, you'll find a potty hole — also handy for road sickness.

-Tracing the evolution of coaches through the next century, You'll notice the decoration evolves along with the comfort.
+Tracing the evolution of coaches through the next century, you'll notice the decoration evolves along with the comfort.
 The Portuguese coat of arms indicates this carriage was part of the royal fleet.
 The ornamentation includes a folk festival of exotic faces from Portugal's distant colonies.

 The lumbering Ocean Coach is as ornate as it is long.
-At the stern, gold figures symbolizing the Atlantic and Indian Oceans holding hands, reminded all of Portugal's mastery of the sea.
+At the stern, gold figures symbolizing the Atlantic and Indian oceans holding hands, reminded all of Portugal's mastery of the sea.